lyft/clutch/docs/blog/2021-02-01-frontend-asset-passthrough.md

 ## Solution

 This leads us to our solution, which we call Frontend Asset Passthrough.
-How this works is simple: when a request for a static asset does not reside on disk, Clutch will fallback to a configured provider to look for the asset.
+How this works is simple: when a request for a static asset is not found in the binary's embedded filesystem, Clutch will fallback to a configured provider to look for the asset.

 Let's first take a look at the [proto configuration](https://github.com/lyft/clutch/blob/890245e7d2a1bf91623a9e74b39f1083dbd5ea2c/api/config/gateway/v1/gateway.proto#L105-L119) and then will go into more detail.